h2r/ein/getstarted.md

 #### Exercise:  Clear stacks.

 If a program is running and you want to halt it, you can can run `clearStacks` to halt it.
-Try rnning on of your previous programs to move the robot, and then run clear stacks to halt it.
+Try running one of your previous programs to move the robot, and then run clear stacks to halt it.